earth-data-kit/earth-data-kit/docs/source/getting-started.rst

       $ git clone https://github.com/earth-data-kit/earth-data-kit.git
       $ cd earth-data-kit

-2. Switch to the master branch:
+2. Switch to the master or a release branch:

    .. code-block:: console